hungluu/simwp/README.md

 # Simwp

-This module is meant to be put inside any of your Wordpress themes or plugins to help interacting with Wordpress admin dashboard more easily.
+This lightweight module is designed to be put inside any of your Wordpress themes or plugins to help interacting with Wordpress admin dashboard more easily.

 **NOTE:** For non-composer user, you can download a compiled version at [simwp-compiled](https://github.com/dumday/simwp-compiled)